-Should you think that details of a poll that has entered the public domain and was conducted by a BPC member have not been released in accordance with those rules, please raise the issue in the first instance with the company concerned.
+Should you think that details of a poll that has entered the public domain and was conducted by a BPC member have not been released in accordance with the BPC’s Objects and Rules, please raise the issue in the first instance with the company concerned.
 Those companies that belong to the BPC together with details of who may be contacted in the first instance are available here.

 In the event that this does not resolve the issue to your satisfaction, you may submit a complaint to the Council by writing to the Secretary, Nick Moon.